eturro/mmseq/README.md

 ## Reference files
 - ***Homo sapiens***: download transcriptome FASTA files containing cDNA and ncRNA transcript sequences (but excluding alternative haplotype/supercontig entries) for the following versions of Ensembl: [64](http://haemgen.haem.cam.ac.uk/eturro/hs_transcripts/Homo_sapiens.GRCh37.64.ref_transcripts.fa.gz), [68](http://haemgen.haem.cam.ac.uk/eturro/hs_transcripts/Homo_sapiens.GRCh37.68.ref_transcripts.fa.gz), [70](http://haemgen.haem.cam.ac.uk/eturro/hs_transcripts/Homo_sapiens.GRCh37.70.ref_transcripts.fa.gz).
 - ***Mus musculus***: genome and transcriptome FASTA files based on the GRCm38 build and the [March 2013 SNP and indel calls](ftp://ftp-mouse.sanger.ac.uk/REL-1303-SNPs_Indels-GRCm38/) from the [Wellcome Trust Mouse Genomes Project](http://www.sanger.ac.uk/resources/mouse/genomes/) are [available here](http://haemgen.haem.cam.ac.uk/eturro/REL-1303-SNPs_Indels-GRCm38/) for the following strains: C57BL6, 129P2, 129S1, 129S5, AJ, AKRJ, BALBcJ, C3HHeJ, C57BL6NJ, CASTEiJ, CBAJ, DBA2J, FVBNJ, LPJ, NODShiLtJ, NZOHlLtJ, PWKPhJ, SPRETEiJ and WSBEiJ.
-For F1 data, you should append "\_STRAIN" to each transcript and each gene ID in the transcriptome FASTA headers (where "STRAIN" is the name of the strain) and concatenate the two relevant files into one hybrid FASTA.
-Then align your F1 reads to the hybrid reference as per the documentation above.
+For F1 data, append "\_STRAIN" to each transcript and gene ID in the transcriptome FASTA headers (where "STRAIN" is the name of the strain) and concatenate the two relevant files into one hybrid FASTA.
+Then align the F1 reads to the hybrid reference as per the documentation above.
 For analysis with `mmdiff`, the `*.mmseq` files should be split into two, one file for each strain (use `head` to extract the headers and `grep STRAIN` to extract the rows for a particular strain).

-## Installation and dependencies
+## Building from source

 ## Software usage